-Wheel removed and laid flat on some planks to protect the sprocket, I set out to remove the disc.
+With the wheel removed and laid flat on some planks to protect the sprocket, I set out to remove the disc.
 For good measure I hammered the bolts to shock them and sprayed the bolts with some Wurth Rust-Off Ice spray, thinking the cold would help the bolts remove easily.
 Like shit they were going to come free easily!
 Totally seized on.
 More spray, more hitting, more tighten-loosen tweaking, and I managed to remove two.
 The other four rounded as though made of cheese.
-Lots of faffing ensues, attacking the bolts heads with mole grips whatever else I had in my toolbox.
+Lots of faffing ensues, attacking the bolt heads with mole grips and whatever else I had in my toolbox.
 I tried to drill out one, but then just sheered the bolt head off leaving the remains still firmly seized inside the wheel.
-At that point I gave up before I trashed the wheel and dropped it off at my local garage – Wheelies in Rainham.
+At that point, I gave up before I trashed the wheel and dropped it off at my local garage – Wheelies in Rainham.

 The hose fitting was a doddle, all bolts and banjo joints fitted perfectly.
 Bleeding took a little more effort and some persistence, to finally expel all the air bubbles out of the system.
 The results were much better though, brakes with a nice solid bite

 Hel braided brake lines definitely get my recommendation.
 I’ve been using them on my Fazer for the last year and now they’ve vastly improved things on Mary’s CBF.

 Following the summer, things haven’t been terrible exciting around here.
 Kids have gone back to school, work has been busy and this month has mostly been spent catching up on essential maintenance chores.
 The trusty Fazer has done 6000 miles since Feb, so I’ve done the regular oil / filter change, cleaned the K&N air filter, greased, checked everything and gave the bike a good covering of ACF50 ready the winter ahead.